nustark/opt-sims/README.md

 #### todos
 - sell option call/puts (query db for available options for security)
+- split `database.py` into different files for each collection

 #### functional
 - users can view historical and timeline data for an underlying security